Rebecca Brown Asmo

 A former auditor at Huntington National Bank and current Senior Lecturer in accounting at the Ohio State University, Marc manages council funds and is the glue that holds Ohio Humanities together.
 He lives in Grandview Heights.

 Marc is currently grading his students' final exams.

 Scarlett Rebman, PhD

 Director of Advancement

 Scarlett is the former Director of Grants at Humanities New York and an adjunct instructor of history at her undergraduate alma mater, Ohio Wesleyan University.
-Originally from Lexington, Ohio, she currently lives in Columbus with her husband, daughter, and a black cat named Gozo.
+Originally from Lexington, Ohio, she currently lives in Columbus with her daughter and two black cats.

 Advocacy & Communications Manager